jasminsehic/infinity.net/README.md

         projects = await client.Project.GetProjects();
     }).Wait();

+## Progress

+Infinity.NET is a work in progress; it is not yet fully complete.
+Here are the currently implemented client functions:

+* Git: 100%
+* Projects and Teams
+  * Projects: 100%
+  * Teams: 100%
+* Team Rooms
+  * Messages: 100%
+  * Rooms: 100%
+  * Users: 100%

 ## Unit Tests

 The REST APIs are tested by mocking them, using the [Visual Studio